ContainerSSH/containerssh.github.io/docs/development/containerssh/ssh.md

 This document describes the high level concepts of SSH: how do you open a connection, what are channels, and how do requests work.

+This is a very high level overview, but should contain everything you need to get started with ContainerSSH development.

 ## Handshake

 When the user connects an SSH server the SSH keys are verified.
 We won't discuss this here as for ContainerSSH the Go SSH library takes care of that.